 Some of the common types of parking tickets that you may get in Ontario are as follows:

-- No Parking Zone: Just as the name suggests if you park in a zone where there is a signage for ‘No Parking’ you could get a ticket.
-This would also include if you are momentarily unloading or loading passengers, goods etc.
+- No Parking Zone: Just as the name suggests if you park in a zone where there is signage for ‘No Parking’ you could get a ticket.
+This would also include if you are momentarily unloading or loading passengers, goods, etc.

 - Disabled Parking Zone: When you illegally park in an accessible parking area then you are violating the rights of the disabled and could get a ticket.
 Even if you are just unloading or loading passengers and use this parking spot you may still get a ticket.